zafra89/jokesapp-frontend/README.md

 # Run Live Server

 You have to right click on index.html file and select Open with Live Server.
 A navigator will open with the DOM of the Jokes App.
+Please, be sure backend is connected.

 # Enjoy